ashfame/facebook-like-thumbnail/readme.txt

 == Changelog ==

+= 0.4 =
+* Use of WP Media library to specify default thumbnail image

 = 0.3.4 =
 * Added support for attachment page view
 * Better way of checking for attached featured thumbnail